Get a free consultation

 Your body speaks before you do.
 In fact, a significant portion of your message is conveyed through non-verbal cues.
 The best leaders are highly aware of the signals they send.

-• Eye Contact: Maintaining sincere eye contact builds connection and shows you are engaged.
+• Eye Contact: Maintaining eye contact builds connection and shows you are sincere.

-• Facial Expressions: Your smile, frown, or look of concern can reinforce or undermine your words.
-Ensure your expressions match your message.
+• Facial Expressions: Your smile, frown or look of concern can reinforce or undermine your words.
+Make sure your expressions match your message.

 • Tone of Voice: A monotone can drain the energy from even the most exciting update.
 Vary your pitch and pace to convey passion and conviction.

-Aligning your non-verbal communication with your words is an essential skill for building trust and ensuring your message is received as intended.
+Aligning your non-verbal communication with your words is an essential skill for building trust and being sure your message is received as intended.

 That’s why we use cameras when we work with our clients.
 Once they can see themselves present, they quickly improve their non-verbal communications.

 We’ve all suffered through “death by PowerPoint.”
-Your slides should be a visual aid, not your script.
+Your slides (if any) should be used as a visual aid, not your script.

-Use visuals sparingly to emphasise a key point, show a compelling image, or display a crucial data point.
-Keep them clean, simple, and visually appealing.
-Remember, you are the presentation—the slides are merely your backup dancers.
-Choosing the right communication channels, whether it’s a slide, a handout, or simply your own voice, is a mark of a good leader.
+Use visuals sparingly to emphasise a key point, show a compelling image or display a crucial data series.
+Remember, you are the presentation (not your slides) Your slides are merely your support.

 We’ve probably improved more presentations (and saved more time) by tearing up PowerPoint than with any other intervention.

 Even the best communicators have room to grow.
-Proactively seek constructive feedback from your peers, mentors, or a professional coach.
+Seek constructive feedback from your peers, mentors or a professional coach.
 This regular feedback is a gift that reveals blind spots.

 After a presentation, ask a colleague, “What was my single most powerful point?” and “Where could I have been clearer?”
 If your talk was recorded, have the courage to watch it back.